-David Dunn (MFA in New Media, Danube Univ., Austria) is a composer, musician, and audio engineer.
+David Dunn (MFA in New Media, Danube Univ., Austria) is a composer, musician, educator, and audio engineer.
 As a composer, he primarily engages in site-specific interactions or research-oriented activities.
 Much of his work is focused upon the development of listening strategies and technologies for environmental sound monitoring in both aesthetic and scientific contexts.
 Dunn is internationally known for his articulation of frameworks that combine the arts and sciences towards practical environmental activism and problem solving.
 Feature articles about his work have appeared in publications as diverse as The Atlantic, Science News, and The Wire.
-He has taught at several colleges and universities including San Diego State University, Drew University, College of Santa Fe, Transart Institute Berlin, Univ. of New Mexico, Dartmouth College, and most recently the Milton Avery Graduate School at Bard College.
-Currently he is Assistant Professor for Sound Art and Design in the Music Dept. of the University of California, Santa Cruz.
+He has taught at several colleges and universities including San Diego State University, Drew University, College of Santa Fe, Transart Institute Berlin, Univ. of New Mexico, Dartmouth College, the Milton Avery Graduate School at Bard College, and the University of California, Santa Cruz where he served as a professor and Associate Dean of the Arts Division.

 He has been the recipient of over 30 awards and grants including the National Endowment for the Arts, Rockefeller Foundation, Ford Foundation, Langlois Foundation, McCune Foundation, Meet the Composer, Delle Foundation, Tides Foundation, New Mexico Arts Division, and the US Embassies to Argentina and Kyoto, Japan.
-In 2005, he received the prestigious Alpert Award for music, the Henry Cowell Award from the American Music Center in 2007, and most recently an Artist’s Award from the Foundation for Contemporary Arts, NYC for 2013.
+In 2005, he received the prestigious Alpert Award for music, the Henry Cowell Award from the American Music Center in 2007, an Artist’s Award from the Foundation for Contemporary Arts, NYC for 2013, and the Rydell Visual Arts Fellowship, 2019.
 His compositions and soundscape recordings have appeared in over 500 international forums, concerts, broadcasts, and exhibitions.
 A translation of his writings into French (Extractions des Espaces Sauvages: Cybernetique de L’ecoute et Ecologie Acoustique.
-Textes 1981- 2008) was recently published (Van Dieren Éditeur, Collection Rip on/off, Paris, France, 2011).
+Textes 1981- 2008) was published by Van Dieren Éditeur, Collection Rip on/off, Paris, France, 2011.
 David Dunn has worked in a wide variety of audio media inclusive of traditional and experimental music, installations for public exhibitions, video and film soundtracks, radio broadcasts, and bioacoustic research.

 Gustavo Matamoros is the artistic director of Subtropics, an experimental music and sound arts festival held in Miami since 1989.
 He has also been the director of the interdisciplinary Sound Arts Workshop since 1996.
 Gustavo has been working with sound in music, sound art and community design in Miami for nearly 30 years.